mcgooz/SousChef/README.md

     },
 )
 ```
-Since there were a number of linked models, I used `InlineModelAdmin` objects so backend management was easier.
+Since there were a number of linked models, I used `InlineModelAdmin` objects so backend management via Django admin would be easier and more intuitive.

 ##### Image Uploads
 In Project 2, Commerce, we used URLs to link to images for items.
 In SousChef, I integrated image uploads directly into the app.